 - Are you under-fueling your body with too little calories?

-Before we get into all the risks of intermittent fasting, or IF for short, let’s go over the basics.
+Before we get into all the risks of intermittent fasting for women, let’s go over the basics.

 Ready to jump ahead?

 Learn how to avoid the negative impacts of fasting in this free workbook:

 Intermittent fasting is a predetermined period of time that a person purposely doesn’t eat food.
 There are many different kinds of fasting techniques, just like there are many kinds of diets.
 Perhaps the most sought-after fasting benefits are weight loss and easy weight management, but intermittent fasting can also be used to help people “lower inflammation, improve gut health, and reduce their risk for cancer and other diseases.”¹

 Each IF technique can also have slight variations.
 One of the most widely practiced fasting techniques among women is the 8-hour window fast because it can be most easily implemented into a person’s regular eating habits.
 Let’s go over each one below…

 THE 5 MAIN FASTING TYPES¹

 Fasting for 12 hours every day.
 Example: Fasting from 9 pm to 9 am.

 This is usually done so that you are sleeping for almost the entire time, which makes it the easiest plan to follow.
 According to an MD’s article on Mind Body Green, “If you’re a newbie, this 12-hour fast plan is a great option to start with.
 When you don’t eat for 10 to 16 hours, your body reaches into its fat stores for energy—a desirable effect if your goal is losing weight.”¹